iway1/react-native-keyboard-avoider/README.md

 ## Features
 - Consistent cross platform behavior by default
 - More responsive scroll view
-    - Section based scrolling (makes sure entire section is visible when keyboard shows instead of just input)
+    - Section based scrolling (show entire section when keyboard visible)
 - Adjustable animations
 - Works out of the box with any layout
 - Compatible with Expo